hangryfix/hangryfix.github.io/index.md

 <h3 id="userHomePage">Your Account Page</h3>
 <img style="width: 70%" src="doc/hf_your_account.png">
-<p>Users have a personalized page that contains their foods marked by tags they favorited and foods that have been recently added to the app.
-Users have a personalized page that contains user specific data.
+<p>Users have a personalized page with 3 tabs for easy food finding.
+The first tab shows new foods associated with the tags they "favorited."
+The second tab shows the 9 newest foods recently added to the hangryFIX site.
+And the third tab shows them all their previous reviews so they can easily find those foods again and edit their reviews if they need to.
 </p>
 <a href="http://hangryfix.meteorapp.com/#/yourAccount"><button>Go to page</button></a>
 <br>

 <h3 id="searchPage">Search Page</h3>
 <img style="width: 70%" src="doc/hf_search.png">
 <p>The search page is one of the most important pages in the application.
-From here, users can find foods that have been added to the app based on their food categories. </p>
+From here, users can find foods that have been added to the app based on their food categories.
+They can filter foods by what is most important to them, rating, price, etc.</p>
 <a href="http://hangryfix.meteorapp.com/#/search"><button>Go to page</button></a>
 <br>

 <h3 id="addFoodPage">Add Food Page</h3>
 <img style="width: 70%" src="doc/hf_add_food.png">
 <p>All users with an account can add a new food item to the database.
 Available information the user can add about that food is name, image by URL, restaurant and its hours, price, and a brief description.
-Users can also add new restaurants if they aren't available.</p>
+Users can also add new restaurants here if they aren't available.</p>
 <a href="http://hangryfix.meteorapp.com/#/addFood"><button>Go to page</button></a>
 <br>